Chirag-ahir/JAVA-All-Basic/README.md

 >Method Overloading: If a class has multiple methods having same name but different in parameters, it is known as Method Overloading.<br>

 >Method Overriding: If a child class has a same method as declared in a parant class, it is known as Method Overriding.

+There are two ways to overload the method in java<br>
+1. by changing the number of arguments <br>
+2. by changing the data types

 why method overloading is not possible in java by changing the return type of methods only ?<br>
 In java, method overloading is not possible by changing the return type of the method only because of ambiguity.